spatialeye/NetCon/content/3 Overview/Network Sections.md

 # Clustering the Network into Sections

-Part of NetCon model is that the operated network is pre-traced into **isolatable_sections**.
-An isolatable section is a part of the network that is operated as one: there is no way of supplying the commodity to a smaller part of the network unless the network is broken or cut up.
+Part of NetCon model is that the operated network is pre-traced into `isolatable sections`.
+An isolatable section is a cluster of the network that is always operated as a whole; its connections are welded together-as it where: the commodity is always supplied to an isolatable section as a whole.
+The only way to stop this inside the isolatable section, is to change the topology by breaking or cutting it up.

+Between isolatable sections, there are some that contain paths of barriers, paths of directed connections, or groups of bidirectional connections.
+The first two are 'sectioning' the network into clusters, as it where.
+Barrier sections determine whether downstream sections are fed or not, depending on default or near real-time operational state.
+Unidirectional connections have impact on flow, and therefore have to be separated out from bidirectional ones, so we can treat isolatable sections as a network in its own right.

 Examples of a network being cut up are when an overhead wire is broken by a falling tree, or when a gas network is operated by inserting a blocking balloon.
 Which connection can be `cut up` are specified by the `cut up` expression on the `NetConBase` feature source.
-A cut up network will still provide commodity service to the upstream network, whilst
+A cut up network will still provide commodity service to the upstream network, whilst the downstream part will be without commodity service.

 ```mermaid
 ---